Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

 \subsection{Temperley's bijection on the hexagonal lattice}

-As mentioned before, Temperley's bijection relates rooted spanning trees on a graph $\Gtree$ which we now define to dimers on the graph $\Gdim$, a Temperleyan subgraph of the hexagonal lattice.
+As mentioned in Section \ref{sec:Temperleybijintro}, Temperley's bijection relates rooted spanning trees on a graph $\Gtree$ (already discussed in Section \ref{sec:temperleyan}) to dimers on the graph $\Gdim$, a Temperleyan subgraph of the hexagonal lattice.
 We start by describing how $\Gtree$ and $\Gdim$ are related to one another.
 The bijection itself will be stated in Theorem \ref{T:Tbij} and is illustrated in Figure \ref{fig:pretty}.

-Consider the triangular lattice, that is the graph whose vertices are given by $a+b\tau$, where $a, b \in \delta \Z$ are integers (times $\delta$) and $\tau = e^{ 2 i \pi /3}$ is the third root of unity, and where each pair of vertices at distance $\delta$ is connected by an edge.
+Consider the triangular lattice, that is the graph whose vertices are given by $a+b\tau$, where $a, b \in \delta \Z$ are integers (times $\delta$) and $\tau = e^{ 2 {\mathbf i} \pi /3}$ is the third root of unity, and where each pair of vertices at distance $\delta$ is connected by an edge.
 We will give each edge an orientation, such that it is oriented in direction $1$, $\tau$ or $\tau^2$ and a weight, which is $a_1,a_2$ or $a_3$ accordingly.
 This gives a directed graph in which each vertex has three outgoing and three incoming edges.
 We will call this graph the directed triangular lattice and denote it by $\mathbb T$ throughout this article.

 Let us now choose a simply connected set of vertices of $\mathbb{T}$ and identify all other vertices as a single \textbf{outer vertex}.
 We call the resulting graph $\Gtree$.
-A \textbf{spanning tree of $\Gtree$ rooted at the outer vertex} is a set of edges, such that for every vertex in $\Gtree$ there is a unique path of such edges to the outer vertex, which respects the orientation of the edges.
+A \textbf{spanning tree of $\Gtree$ rooted at the outer vertex} is a spanning set of edges containing no cycle.
+By orienting the edges to wards the root of the tree (the outer vertex), any such tree is equivalent to a spanning \emph{arborescence}, i.e., a collection of directed edges such that there is exactly one outgoing edge from each non-root vertex (and none at the root), and having no cycle (irrespective of the orientation).
+This point of view is useful in Temperley's bijection since edges come with a natural orientation.

 (Sometimes such a tree is called an arborescence).
 By definition we assign a weight to a rooted spanning tree given by the product of the weights of the edges in the tree.

 Now consider the superposition graph $H^*$ obtained in the following way.
 The vertices of $H^*$ are the vertices, edges and faces of $\Gtree$.
 To avoid terminological confusion, call the vertices of $H^*$ nodes and call them vertex-nodes, edge-nodes and face-nodes depending on their counterpart in $\Gtree$.
 The edges of $H^*$ are called links and are defined as follows: connect a vertex-node $v$ and an edge-node $e$ if $e$ is an outgoing edge of $v$ in $\Gtree$ and give this link the same weight as $e$ in $\Gtree$.
 Also connect an edge-node $e$ and a face-node $f$ if $e$ is adjacent to $f$ in $\Gtree$, and assign weight $1$ to such links.
 Finally obtain $\Gdim$ from $H^*$ by deleting the vertex-node corresponding to the outer vertex and one face-node for a face adjacent to the the outer vertex.
 Note that the vertex nodes of $H^*$ are the $B_1$ vertices of the hexagonal lattice, while edge-nodes are white.
 (The face nodes of $H^*$ are either of type $B_2$ or $B_3$.)
 For an illustration of this procedure see Figure \ref{fig:pretty}.